AnujSinha12/RatingSystem/README.md

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------
 DB-

-1. PostgreSQL is used as a backend.
+1.PostgreSQL is used as a backend.

 2.Details:
 -->url=jdbc:postgresql://localhost:5432/db_rating_system